 Straight from the employer: Before I graduated and didn’t know exactly where I would be working, my boss gave me one piece of advice.
 He said never stop being inquisitive and asking questions.
 When you ask questions, it not only shows you’re engaged, but also that you’re interested and want to learn more.

 Show up on time

 Honestly, this should go without saying, but I have had several co-ops where other students would should up tardy to work on a regular basis, that I had to put it out there.
 If you have a problem with showing up to work late, then set your alarm earlier!
-One of my biggest pet peeves is being late, so I always arrive about 10-15 minutes early.
+Or set a train of alarms to go off if you need the extra boost.
+One of my biggest pet peeves is being late, so I always leave about 10-15 minutes early.
 This allots for any traffic that may occur on my route or just allows me to get situated for the day at my desk.

 Ask for more work